tjntomas/MI-Bluetooth-Remote-for-Home-Assistant/README.md

 ````
 to see that it works.
 Sudo is necessary to access the input device.
 Then, in Home Assistant, you can subscribe to the mi_bt_remote event in developer tools.

 Now, set up the script as a daemon by copying the `btmon.service` file to your service directory.
 You need to edit the path to the python script in the service file.
 Enable the service and start it.
-The sevice need to run as user root.
+The service need to run as user root.

 You can now use the events as triggers in automations in Home Assistant.